![]() |

 flag, anchor or roundel and the letters IC e.g.

 The first Hotchkiss M201 jeeps produced in 1956 were allocated registration numbers from the blocks of numbers which were also used to register totally rebuilt ITM jeeps produced at la Maltournée during the same year.
 These were 054-000 to 054-999, 087-000 to 087-999, and 088-000 to 088-999.
 The mix of jeeps in these series makes it impossible to predict the registration number of very early Hotchkiss jeeps from the database.
-From 1957 complete blocks of numbers were allocated pretty much exclusively to M201s and on the whole individual registration numbers were given to each vehicle in step with the army serial number allocated to it.
+From 1957 complete blocks of numbers were allocated pretty much exclusively to army and gendarmerie M201s and on the whole individual registration numbers were given to each vehicle in step with the army serial number allocated to it.
+It is difficult to tell if air force jeeps were included in the list below or not.

 The use of the tri-colour continued in the form of a vinyl sticker until replaced by the new armée de Terre insignia that is still in use today.
 Only the last few jeeps remaining in service ever had this marking. (photo below left) Unusually the digits of this registration number are grouped 4 digits then 3 digits.
 On the rear number plate, there was only just room to include the tri-colour but often it was omitted and placed on the rear cross-member between the bumperette and towing hitch instead.
 The other two examples illustrate Gendarmeries and Armée de l'Air registration plates which incorporates stylised wings in yellow.